dacharyc/shattered-ring-website/content/faq/index.md

 ## The app doesn't do what I want - how do I get a refund?

-If Shattered Ring doesn't work the way you expect, you can request a refund from Apple.
+If you're not happy with Shattered Ring, you can request a refund from Apple.
 See Apple Support for more details:
 [Request a refund for apps or content that you bought from Apple](https://support.apple.com/en-us/HT204084)